 Breakfast is one of the most underserved meal segments, even though 93% of Americans agree it’s the most important meal of the day, according to the USDA.
 There is less competition for the breakfast dollar, and breakfast restaurants generally have lower food costs than other meal segments.
 This translates into higher profit margins.
 When you add in a 24-hour ability to serve a high-margin meal that everyone loves, you have tremendous potential for a profitable business.

 Our kitchens are open, in full view of our customers.
 Eating breakfast at a Huddle House is an experience — listening to servers call out your order and watching a cook prepare your meal is not only fascinating, it is a sure sign that your breakfast is as fresh as it can be.
 Freshly prepared breakfast isn’t that common, and in most markets the breakfast segments are underserved.

-We’ve turned this scarcity into opportunity.
-It’s one reason we target smaller markets.
-Huddle House becomes a part of the community, getting involved in local fundraisers and school activities.
-It provides jobs in towns where jobs are sometimes hard to come by, and if you’re wondering whether folks like these jobs, just ask our managers about our turnover.
+This is one of the many reasons why our brand is experiencing rapid growth around the country.
+We recently announced plans to expand into 100 new locations over the next three years.
+Wherever we go, Huddle House becomes a part of the community by getting involved in local fundraisers and school activities.
+Our restaurants provide jobs in towns where jobs are sometimes hard to come by, and if you’re wondering whether folks like these jobs, just ask our managers about our turnover.
 Restaurant workers are a transient bunch, and there’s always going to be some turnover.
 But at any given Huddle House, you’re liable to find servers, cooks or managers who’ve been with us for 10, 15, 20 years or more.